sarunw/android-developer-interview-test/README.md

 #### 2. Pokemon Detail ####
 Use `url` field from item in `results` to get pokemon detail api url.

-Please refer to one of the item in `results` of response of the pokemon list endpoint.
+Please refer to one of the item in `results` of response from the pokemon list endpoint.
 ```
 {
     "name":"bulbasaur",